How Do I Get Proof of Health Insurance For Taxes?

 If your 1095-B is missing months of payments or has other issues, start by checking the insurance coverage you had during the year.
 In many cases, your insurance information could be split across two 1095-B forms.

-If your coverage didn't change, contact the company that provided your 1095-B to get it fixed.
+If your coverage didn't change, contact the company that sent your 1095-B to get it fixed.
 The new 1095-B you get will be marked as "corrected" in the checkbox at the top.

 Health insurance premiums on your W2

-Your health insurance premiums will usually be on your W2 under Box 12.
+You can usually find your health insurance rates on your W2 under Box 12.

 Box 12, code DD: Cost of employer-sponsored health coverage

-Box 12, code DD on your W2 is the annual cost of your health insurance plan that includes the total of what's paid by your job and what's paid by you.
-It will always include the cost of your medical plan, and it may include the cost of dental and vision insurance, depending on your employer.
+Box 12, code DD on your W2 has the annual cost of your health insurance plan.
+That includes the total of what's paid by your job and what's paid by you.
+It will always include the cost of your medical plan.
+It may also include the cost of dental and vision insurance, depending on your employer.

-W2 Box 12-DD usually isn't used to prove that you have health insurance because it's an annual summary that doesn't have the details that are in tax form 1095.
+You usually wouldn't use W2 Box 12-DD to prove that you have health insurance.
+That's because it's an annual summary that doesn't have the details that are in tax form 1095.

-For example, the insurance premiums on your W2 won't break down if you had coverage for a few months or for the whole year.
+For example, you won't get a breakdown of what you paid for health insurance on your W2 if you had coverage for a few months or for the whole year.

 Box 12 code FF: Qualified small employer health reimbursement arrangement

-If you work for a small company that reimburses some of your medical costs if you buy your own insurance, then the payments made by your job will be on your W2 in Box 12 code FF.
+If you work for a small company that pays you back for some of your medical costs if you buy your own insurance, then you'll find the payments made by your job on your W2 in Box 12 code FF.

 This type of coverage is called QSEHRA (qualified small employer health reimbursement arrangement).